julien6387/supvisors/docs/xml_rpc.rst

     proxy.supervisor.getState()
     proxy.supvisors.get_supvisors_state()

 The second possibility is to use the ``getRPCInterface`` of the ``supvisors.rpcrequests`` module.
-This is available in **Supvisors** and works for all addresses with a Supervisor daemon running with the same HTTP configuration as the local one.
+This is available in **Supvisors** and works for all nodes with a Supervisor daemon running with the same HTTP configuration as the local one.

 .. code-block:: python